Skip to content

 ← Back to Articles

-School Fees in Singapore 2026: Primary, Secondary, JC & Polytechnic Costs Compared
+School Fees Singapore 2026: Primary to Polytechnic Costs

 verifiedBy Smart Calculator Editorial·Verified against official .gov.sg sources·

-What school actually costs in Singapore in 2026 — from free primary school to polytechnic and university fees, with full comparison tables for citizens, PRs, and international students.
+School costs in Singapore 2026 — from free primary to polytechnic and university fees.
+Full comparison tables for citizens, PRs, and international students.

 Try the Calculator